 - 3.1 Prescription medication shall be properly labeled with the student's name; the licensed health care provider's name; the name of the medication; the dosage; how and when it is to be administered; the name and phone number of the pharmacy and the current date of the prescription.
-The medication shall be in a container which meets United States Pharmacopoeia National Formulary standards. - 3.2 Medications and dosages administered by the school nurse shall be approved by the Federal Drug Administration (FDA) and comply with FDA recommendations. - 3.2.1 The prescription and the medication shall be current and long term prescriptions shall be re authorized at least once a year. - 3.2.2 All medications classified as controlled substances shall be counted and reconciled each month by the school nurse and kept under double lock.
+The medication shall be in a container which meets United States Pharmacopoeia National Formulary standards. - 3.2 Medications and dosages administered by the school nurse shall be [approved by the Federal Drug Administration (FDA) and comply with FDA recommendations.
+Iimited to those recommended by the Federal Drug Administration (FDA), peer review journal that indicates doses or guidelines that are both safe and effective or guidelines that are specified in regional or national guidelines.] - 3.2.1 The prescription and the medication shall be current and long term prescriptions shall be re authorized at least once a year. - 3.2.2 All medications classified as controlled substances shall be counted and reconciled each month by the school nurse and kept under double lock.
 Such medications should be transported to and from school by an adult.